By Angelo Randaci, Earth’s Ally Horticulturist

 A pollinator garden is designed to attract butterflies, bees, hummingbirds, moths, and a wide range of pollinating insects.
 A pollinator garden should include a broad array of flowers to attract a diversity of pollinators.
 Attracting bees, butterflies, and birds will bring movement and a sense of serenity to the garden.

 How To Attract Bees to Your Garden With a Bee Friendly Design

 A great garden often begins with a great plan and the first step in creating greatness begins with creating healthy fertile soil.
 The soil should drain well and contain plenty of organic matter.
 You can grow most plants in this type of soil.

-What Do Bees Like?
+What Do Bees and Pollinators Like?